HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 2. Teens can drink their breakfast, with options such as fruit smoothies or milk-based breakfast drinks.
 Both provide vitamins and minerals in addition to calories and protein.

-Eating lunch also helps keep the appetite in check after school at the end of the day.
+Lunch provides the nutrients your teen requires to continue learning at school.
+Eating lunch also keeps the appetite in check after school at the end of the day.

-Lunch offers up a few risks for bad food habits.
+Lunch offers up a few risks.

-One, if your teen brings lunch, the priority will be on packing a healthy lunch that is easy and safe to store.
+One, if your teen brings lunch from home, the priority will be to pack a healthy lunch with a variety of foods that are easy and safe to store.
+I’ve personally been challenged with my teen’s lunch in the past to find variety day after day.

-Some teens may only pick one or two items off the lunch line, not nearly meeting their nutritional needs.
+Buying lunch at school can be challenging as well.
+Some teens may only pick one or two items off the lunch line (I call this “light loading”), not nearly creating a well-balanced diet or meeting their nutritional needs.
 This may leave the teen under-fueled and hungry after school.

+Other teens may choose unhealthy lunch options…day after day.
 This may lead to poor nutrition and unhealthy weight gain.

 Quick Fix